 All you need are some glass bottles and acrylic paint, or watercolors.
 The idea behind this game is that everyone will take a turn painting their favorite color onto one bottle with a brush whilst wearing gloves (to avoid any mess).
 Once they are done painting they will swirl the paint around in every direction as well to make it more interesting.

 #29 Rubik’s cubes

 This is a fun and easy activity that will get your group’s competitive juices flowing.
-All you need are some Rubik’s cubes (or any other type of puzzle) for each member in the room, along with a timer or stopwatch.
+All you need are some Rubik’s cubes from Amazon (or any other type of puzzle) for each member in the room, along with a timer or stopwatch.